Diaspore (botany)

 In botany, a diaspore is a plant dispersal unit consisting of a seed or spore plus any additional tissues that assist dispersal.
-In some seed plants, the diaspore is a seed and fruit together, or a seed and elaiosome.
-In a few seed plants, the diaspore is most or all of the plant, and is known as a tumbleweed.
+Examples of such additional structures includes elaiosomes, fruits, pseudofruits or arils, as well as pappi.
+In a few plants, the diaspore is a tumbleweed and comprises most of the plant.

 Diaspores are common in weedy and ruderal species.
 Collectively, diaspores, seeds, and spores that have been modified for migration are known as disseminules.

 Role in dispersal

 A diaspore of seed plus elaiosome is a common adaptation to seed dispersal by ants (myrmecochory).
 This is most notable in Australian and South African sclerophyll plant communities.
 Typically, ants carry the diaspore to their nest, where they may eat the elaiosome and discard the seed, and the seed may subsequently germinate.